Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering: Introduction

 For more effective contrastive training, we further design a novel positive and negative sample selection mechanism based on CSS.
 For each original training sample, we regard all samples with the same question type and ground-truth answers as \emph{positive} samples, and utilize CSS to generate corresponding counterfactual samples of each positive sample as \emph{negative} samples.
-Since CSS can effectively find the critical objects in images or words in questions, these positive and negative samples are superficially similar but semantically different.
-Compared to directly generating negative samples from the original sample~\cite{liang2020learning}, our strategy can significantly improve the diversity of visual content at contrastive training, which is empirically important for contrastive training.
+Since CSS can effectively find the critical objects in the images or critical words in the questions, these positive and negative samples are superficially similar but semantically different, which is very effective for contrastive training.

+\textbf{Contributions.} This paper is a substantial and systematic extension of our CVPR work~\cite{chen2020counterfactual}.
+Compared to the conference version, we have made several improvements: \begin{enumerate}[leftmargin=0.4cm] \item We propose an effective Counterfactual Samples Training (CST) strategy to train VQA models effectively.
+Specifically, we propose two variants of supervised contrastive loss for VQA, and designed a novel positive and negative sample selection mechanism based on CSS.

+\item We make two important modifications and improvements over the initial CSS~\cite{chen2019counterfactual}, which is denoted as CSS$^+$.
+Meanwhile, we have conducted a number of ablative studies to verify the effectiveness of these improvements.

+\item For more comprehensive evaluations, we evaluated CSST on three challenging datasets: VQA-CP v2, VQA-CP v1, and GQA-OOD.
+We achieve a new state-of-the-art performance on all benchmarks.
+Meanwhile, more experiments are conducted to further verify the generalization and superiority of CSST, including more datasets, backbones, ablation studies, and visualizations. \end{enumerate}

-We evaluated CSST on two challenging datasets: VQA-CP and GQA-OOD.
-Extensive ablations have demonstrated the effectiveness of CSST.
-CSST can be seamlessly incorporated into any VQA architecture, which not only improves their both visual-explainable and question-sensitive abilities, but also consistently boosts their performance.
-Particularly, by building on top of model LMH+SAR~\cite{clark2019don,si2021check}, we achieve new record-breaking results on both benchmarks.
+Extensive ablations on VQA-CP and GQA-OOD benchmarks have demonstrated the effectiveness of CSST.
+Meanwhile, CSST can be seamlessly incorporated into any VQA architecture, which can not only improve their both visual-explainable and question-sensitive abilities, but also consistently boost their VQA performance.
+Particularly, by building on top of the model LMH+SAR~\cite{clark2019don,si2021check}, we achieve new record-breaking results on all three benchmarks.

-This paper is a substantial and systematic extension of our previous CVPR version~\cite{chen2020counterfactual} with several improvements: 1) We design two variants of supervised contrastive loss for VQA.
-2) We extend CSS into contrastive training (\ie, CSST), and design a novel positive and negative sample selection mechanism based on CSS.
-3) We make two improvements on CSS, which achieves better performance than the original version.
-4) We achieve new state-of-the-art performance on all benchmarks, and conduct more experiments to further verify the generalization and superiority of CSST, including more datasets, backbones, ablations, and visualizations.